Georgetown-University-Libraries/File-Analyzer-Test-Data/PITCHME.md

 +++

-## Step 1: In manifestGenerate.prop, set GetItemMetadata to "MetadataFile"
+## Step 1: In manifestGenerate.prop, set GetItemMetadata to "ItemMetadataFile"

     # Get Item Metadata
     # - ItemMetadataFile - extract metadata from a file